Membership Overview

 3. Create Linked Discounts for the Membership:

-How to create a POS Discount for Memberships
+Create a Discount for Memberships

 For specific examples of discounts you can create, refer to these simple guides:

-Create a single use 10% Birthday Party Discount for Members
+Create a 10% Single-Use Birthday Party Discount for Members

 4. Create Linked Vouchers for the Membership:

-How to create Membership Benefits with Linked Vouchers
+Create Membership Benefits with Linked Vouchers

 For specific examples of session vouchers you can create, refer to these simple guides: